Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Experiments

 \subsection{Viewing Angle Selection Experiments}

 After examining various network modules and frameworks for tactile property estimation from a single image, we investigate utilizing multiple images as input to the system.
 As described in Section~\ref{sec:methods}, there are many ways of selecting a subset of images including non-learning methods such as random, equidistant, or TRN sampling and learned methods such as NVS and VB-NVS.
 In Tables~\ref{tab:multi-image-tactile-reconstruction} and~\ref{tab:multi-image-tactile-reconstruction_perr}, we compare various viewpoint sampling methods.
 Our proposed NVS and VB-NVS methods outperform all other multi-image methods in terms of average $\mathcal{R}^2$, MAE, $\%_{err}$, and $\%_{err}^{T8}$.
 Surprisingly, all methods that utilize the full amount of available imagery, i.e. Late Fusion, I3DNet~\cite{carreira2017quo}, and View Pooling~\cite{su2015multi}, perform much worse than the single image methods.
 The poor performance of the I3DNet architecture is likely a consequence of lack of significant inter-frame change in our image sequences.
-The I3D network is designed for action recognition tasks where differences between frames are greater.
 The View Pooling method slightly outperforms the other late fusion method.
 Non-learning sampling methods such as random sampling, equidistant sampling, and TRN~\cite{zhou2018temporal} select subsamples from the total set of viewing angles without updating the selection based on performance.
 The non-learned sampling methods surpass the performance of the single image model on several of the tactile properties with only equidistant sampling outperforming the single image method on average.
-Both of the learned methods achieve the best average performances across all metrics on average but do not outperform the single image methods in several categories suggesting that multiple images do not always provide useful information for estimating certain tactile properties.
+Both NVS and VB-NVS achieve the best performance on average across all metrics while providing insightful viewpoint selection information.
+However, they do not outperform the single image methods in several categories suggesting that multiple images do not always provide useful information for estimating certain tactile properties.
 None of the multi-image methods are able to consistently provide a better than average prediction for the adhesive tack property (aTK).